Kareo and PatientPop are now Tebra. Learn more

 Additional tips for HIPAA PHI compliance

-Most healthcare providers would never intentionally reveal protected health information, but it’s important to be mindful of anything you’re sharing online.
-If you’re taking a picture of your desk or going live on social media account, it’s possible you might have protected health information visible in the background.
+Most healthcare providers would never intentionally reveal protected health information, but it’s essential to be mindful of anything you share online.

 Although this post is intended to help healthcare providers, it should not replace the advice of legal counsel.
-Always consult your attorney or legal services team if you have doubts about whether your digital marketing efforts could violate HIPAA PHI or otherwise put your healthcare practice at risk.
+Always consult your attorney or legal services team if you have doubts about whether your digital marketing efforts could violate HIPAA-protected PHI or otherwise put your healthcare practice at risk.